ikatolkar/golang-projects/003-load-balancer/go-load-balancer/README.md

 # go-load-balancer
+Load balancer
+- Keeps a list of servers
+- Picks an available server on a round robin basis
-Creates a reverse proxy which redirects to available servers picked on a round robin basis
+- Creates a reverse proxy which redirects to the available server

 ```bash
 go run main.go